Birdheezy/METARMap2.0/README.md

 # Install instructions
 ## Setup.sh
-there is now a batch script that will guide you through the setup.
-After first boot of the pi, copy over setup.sh and run "sudo bash setup.sh" the script will walk you through everything. https://www.youtube.com/watch?v=eBfOBHSns-k
+There is now a batch script that will guide you through the setup.
+After first boot of the pi, copy over setup.sh to /home/pi and run "sudo bash setup.sh" the script will walk you through everything. https://www.youtube.com/watch?v=eBfOBHSns-k
+After writing the OS to the SD card, a window should pop up.
+If you copy setup.sh to that folder, you can then connect via SSH and run `sudo mv /boot/firmware/setup.sh /home/pi/`.
+This will move setup.sh to the home/pi folder, where you can then run `sudo bash setup.sh`

 ## Pi Setup
 I suggest using a Pi zero 2 w.
 It's cheap enough and more than powerful enough for this project. a pi zero w will work it's just a little slower.